• Skip to primary navigation

 I promise you this is the BEST Chocolate Chip Anzac Slice recipe you will ever make – or eat!
 This recipe can be ready to enjoy in just over half an hour and it makes a great snack or lunchbox treat.

-We make Anzac Slice VERY regularly in our house (we would make it every second day if our five year old had his way!) but every so often as a special treat, I make the boys this Chocolate Chip version.
-There is nothing too special about this recipe, and all I do is add chocolate chips to my favourite Anzac Slice recipe, however our two older boys think it’s just the best thing ever!
+We make Anzac Slice VERY regularly in our house, but every so often as a special treat, I make the boys this Chocolate Chip version.
+There is nothing too special about this recipe, and all I do is add chocolate chips to my favourite Anzac Slice recipe, however our kids think this simple slice is just the best thing ever!

 Why you will love this recipe:

-hand holding a piece of Chocolate Chip Anzac Slice
+adult holding a piece of chocolate chip Anzac slice.

 How to Make Chocolate Chip Anzac Slice:

-Please note you will find the full ingredient list and method in the recipe card below:
+Please note you will find the full method (including both conventional and Thermomix cooking instructions) in the recipe card below:

 Tips for Making this Anzac Slice Recipe: